How to Get Music Gigs as a Singer or Band: 9 Tips!

 For bands, you might start up a battle of the bands night.
 For singers, you could even approach a venue with the plan to put an open mic night on.
-Or, the most common scenario which will probably work best, is looking for local venue which don’t have any live music.
+Or, the most common scenario which will probably work best, is looking for a local venue which doesn’t have any live music.

 This is probably the best route you can go down if you want to know how to get gigs as a singer right now.

 The tips above are essential if you want to know how to start gigging.
 However, don’t even think about stepping onto the stage unless you are completely ready and prepared.

 Practice makes perfect, so make sure you are ready and confident before you start charging.

 One way you can prepare yourself to get gigs is to enter open mic competitions.

 They give you the opportunity to test your stage act, singing, and presence in front of a real audience who won’t hold back in giving you feedback.

 Many professional singers who get more gigs in London and the UK, honed their skills first on the open mic circuit.

 #9 Make the perfect pitch at the right time

 Once you’re ready to approach a venue promoter or owner, make sure you practice your pitch first.
 First impressions really do count, so it’s best to get a face to face meeting if you can, rather than a cold email or phone call.